-For the first 37 years, prior to the introduction of the National Health Service, the practice was run single-handed by Dr George Bogle.
+For the first 37 years, prior to the introduction of the National Health Service, the practice was run single-handedly by Dr George Bogle.
 In 1948, Dr Bogle’s son John joined the practice and he and his father practised in partnership for 10 years.
 The practice then reverted to single-handed status for four years after Dr George Bogle’s retirement, until Dr Ian Bogle, John’s son, entered the partnership with his father.
-In the Autumn of 1972 the first woman doctor in the practice, Dr Louise England, replaced Dr John Bogle and for the first time ancillary staff, in the form of receptionists and a secretary, became part of the team.
+In the autumn of 1972 the first woman doctor in the practice, Dr Louise England, replaced Dr John Bogle and for the first time ancillary staff, in the form of receptionists and a secretary, became part of the team.

 Priory Medical Centre has both male and female doctors, 5 male and 4 female.
 You have the right to request a doctor of your choice.

 You can order your repeat prescriptions or book appointments online.

 To access this service you will need a Practice ID number and Access ID number, which are obtained from the practice.
 Your Access ID number, in conjunction with a password, will be unique to you.

 If you have any problems please contact Ms Brogan Purves, Practice Manager, on 0151 261 4704.

 There is easy access for the disabled plus suitable WC facilities.

 The NHS has a telephone line for use when your surgery is closed.
 This number, 1-1-1, is a free phone number and you will not be charged for using it.
 If you require urgent medical assistance when the surgery is closed please dial 1-1-1 and you will be put through to the out of hour’s service.

 We would like to tell you about services that are available to you which may be more appropriate to your needs.